-- Net income before non-recurring items increased approximately 10% in F2015 from F2014, mainly due to the following factors: - A favourable exchange rate impact on earnings generated by Vermont energy distribution activities. - An increase in rate base for Gaz Métro-QDA. - Higher earnings from shares in earnings of entities subject to significant influence, largely due to a favourable exchange rate and the greater ownership in Velco and Transco (increased to 71.5% from 70.0%). - Higher energy production activities given favourable winds and new wind projects came into service (Wind Farms 2 and 3 ran for a full 12 months in F2015 versus ten months in F2014, and Wind Farm 4 came in service in December 2014). - Reported net income was lower than earnings before nonrecurring items, because of an impairment charge related to the Addison project following the agreement reached with the Vermont Department of Public Service.
+- Net income before non-recurring items increased approximately 10% in F2015 from F2014, mainly because of the following factors: - A favourable exchange-rate impact on earnings generated by Vermont energy distribution activities. - An increase in the rate base for Gaz Métro-QDA. - Higher earnings from shares in earnings of entities subject to significant influence and the greater ownership in Velco and Transco (increased to 71.5% from 70.0%). - Higher energy production activities, given favourable winds and new wind projects that came into service (Wind Farms 2 and 3 ran for a full 12 months in F2015 versus ten months in F2014, and Wind Farm 4 came in service in December 2014). - Reported net income was lower than earnings before nonrecurring items because of an impairment charge related to the Addison project following the agreement reached with the Vermont Department of Public Service.